 Things to do list

-If you join us for a course and don’t get invited to accept a digital badge.
-Demand we add that course (we are rolling this out and have about two thirds of the courses covered).
+If you join us for a course and don’t get invited to accept a digital badge, ask that we add the course (we are rolling this out and have about two-thirds of the courses covered).

 If you receive an email from Acclaim that mentions digital badges, accept the badge.